ampproject/amphtml/extensions/amp-gist/amp-gist.md

 <amp-gist
     data-gistid="a19e811dcd7df10c4da0931641538497"
     data-file="hi.c"
-    layout="responsive"
-    width="480" height="270">
+    layout="fixed-height"
+    height="185">
 </amp-gist>
 ```

 ## Behavior

-This extension creates an iframe and displays the gist from GitHub.
+This extension creates an iframe and displays the gist from GitHub. **You must find the
+height of the gist by inspecting it with your browser** (e.g. Chrome Developer Tools).

 ## Attributes